dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `deptype` |The type of dependency.
 Either regular (n) or automatic (a).| `VARCHAR` |

 ## duckdb_extensions
-The `duckdb_extensions()` function provides metadata about the extensions available in the DuckDB instance.
+The `duckdb_extensions()` function provides metadata about the extensions available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|